How do you choose between a fixed or variable-rate mortgage?

 Open lines of credit

-A mortgage lender will take all of these factors into account when deciding whether to approve your mortgage application.
+A mortgage lender will take all of the above factors into account when deciding whether to approve your mortgage application.
 You don’t have to be perfect, although if you’re strong in all or most of these areas, it can help make the mortgage approval process go much smoother.

 It’s a good idea to get pre-approved with a mortgage broker before looking at properties.
 If you’re not qualifying for the purchase price that you want, the mortgage broker can make suggestions to help you qualify, such paying down debt or bringing on additional income via a co-signer.